Momoosh42/PS3/README.txt

 Flux_Bounds.txt: Contains the flux bounds of the system in an Rx2 array.
 The k_cat values of the internal reactions are given, as well as the steady state concentration, and both are utilized to find V_max (=k_cat*steady_state_concentration).
+This upper bound was further modified using the Michaelis-Menten model which incorporated the Michaelis-Menten constant and substrate concentration.
+The Michaelis-Menten constant was found on BRENDA while substrate concentration was derived from Park et al. For reactions where this information was not available the standard V_max was used.
 All boundary reactions have flux bounds of -10 to 10 mmol/gDW-hr.

 FBA.jl: Contains all the relevant arrays (stochiometric, flux bounds, species bounds and objective indices).
 Initializes Flux.jl and provides a print-out of the solved flux array.
 The objective function solves for maximum urea flux out of the system.

 Flux.jl: Contains function calculate_optimal_flux_distribution which linearly
 solves the stochiometric for the flux array using the inputs provided from FBA.jl